ao05hewitt_nadal

 20 % Nadal – 32 of 160

-That match it was a process of learning for 18-year-old Nadal [56] who soon became the second best player in the world, a machine of endurance.
-At the time he didn’t know how to distribute his energy through 4-hour distance.
-Two months later he’ll lose similar match to Federer – in both those matches he ran out of gas in the decider # At 4-all in the 1st set he squandered 4 break points, one after a 28-stroke rally.
-Hewitt [3] led *2:0 in the 2nd set when the Spaniard won 12 out of the next 14 games!
+That match meant a valuable process of learning for the 18-year-old Nadal [56] who’d soon become the second best player in the world, a machine of endurance in matches lasting more than three hours.
+At the time he didn’t know how to distribute his energy through a 4-hour distance under the Sun (two months later he’ll lose a similar sunny match to Federer – in both those matches he ran out of gas in the decider). # At 4-all in the 1st set he squandered 4 break points, one after a 28-stroke rally.
+Hewitt [3] led *2:0 in the 2nd set when the Spaniard who was chasing everything, won 12 out of the next 14 games!
 That crazy streak physically cost him a lot and the Australian quite comfortably held six times in the 4th set (trailed 15/30 at 4-all & 5-all).
-He won the tie-break 7/3, and Nadal entered the decider without self-belief.
+He won the tie-break 7/3, and Nadal entered the decider without any self-belief.
 He started to fight when he was already a double break down.

 # Comparison of Nadal’s two similar defeats in 2005: